Skip to main content

 • IN_SCRIPT: The customer is interacting with a script like an IVR script or an auto-attendant.

-• WAITING: The customer is waiting to be handled by an agent (e.g. waiting in a queue or while the phones in a ring group are being ringed etc.).
+• WAITING: The customer is waiting to be handled by an agent (e.g. waiting in a queue or while the phones in a ring group are ringing etc.).

 • TALKING: An agent is interacting with the customer.